lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/tutorials-dojo-tips-and-tricks.md

 Reduces the operational overhead by taking care of provisioning the needed resources for your application.

-> Elastic Beanstalk: Run and manage web apps
+> [!NOTE] Elastic Beanstalk: Run and manage web apps
 >
 > - Reduces the operational overhead by taking care of provisioning the needed resources for your application
 > - Elastic Beanstalk supports: